 - 1 tablespoon rice vinegar (optional)

-- Sea salt and coarsely ground black pepper to taste
+- Kosher salt and coarsely ground black pepper to taste

-- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper or aluminum foil and spray with nonstick pan coating.
+- Preheat oven to 350 degrees F. Line a baking sheet with aluminum foil and spray with nonstick pan coating.

 - Use a sharp knife to cut along each side of the central rib; remove ribs.
 Tear leaves into 2-inch pieces and place in large nonreactive mixing bowl.

-- In a small bowl, stir together olive oil and vinegar with a fork.
+- In a small bowl, stir together olive oil and vinegar (if using) with a fork.
 Drizzle over kale leaves; toss to coat evenly.
-Use tongs to lay kale leaves in a single layer on the prepared baking sheet.
-Sprinkle with sea salt and black pepper to taste.
+Lay kale leaves in a single layer on the prepared baking sheet.
+Sprinkle liberally with salt and black pepper to taste.

-- Roast kale for 5 minutes in preheated oven.
+- Roast kale for 10 minutes at 350 degrees F in preheated oven.
 Remove from oven and gently toss leaves with tongs or spatula; return to oven.
-Roast another 5 minutes, or until the kale is crispy and browned.
+Roast another 10 minutes, or until the kale is crispy and edges are just browning.
 The leaves with crisp further on standing, so don’t allow them to get too dark in the oven or they’ll be bitter.
 Let stand one minute on baking sheet, then remove to plate and serve.

 - Be sure to remove the entire rib from each leaf.
 The rib portion, if left to roast, will become hard and spiky ~ very unpleasant to eat.

 - Do not be tempted to roast the kale at a higher temperature.
 If the kale cooks too quickly, it will be bitter and not perfectly crisp.

 - This technique also works with collard greens.
 The texture will be a bit different because the leaf is flat instead of curled, and it may take slightly longer, but it will still be delicious!